-One of those ‘can’t go wrong’ combos is a Tulip-style round table surrounded by gorgeous mid-century petal-style chairs, as seen in this vintage Palm Springs home/AirBnB.
-Set in a cooling white palette with sparse décor other than a statement chandelier (I love this one that looks like a dandelion puff!).
+One of those ‘can’t go wrong’ combos is a Tulip-style round table surrounded by gorgeous mid-century petal-style chairs, for that vintage Palm Springs aesthetic.
+Set in a cooling white palette with sparse décor other than a statement chandelier.

 11. Black banquette dining setting

 These are another never-fail choice for a contemporary dining room because organic materials like wicker and rattan have really captured people’s imagination in a big way in recent years.
-Here again, we have a dining room styled with a strong Japandi influence and emphasising a connection to the outdoors thanks to the natural fibres.
+The natural fibres are perfect for emphasising the indoor-outdoor connection.

 If you have a black table, however, you definitely won’t want black chairs as well.
-Instead, pair with brightly coloured chairs like the retro timber and velvet orange ones below.
-And how beautiful is the parquetry timber flooring in this kitchen dining space?
-You’ll find more dining room ideas for flooring below.
+Instead, pair with brightly coloured chairs like retro timber and orange velvet ones.

 The transparent Ghost chair has become a design classic ever since Philippe Starck first came up with the idea back in 2002, inspired by the shape of the historical Louis XVI armchair.
 Today there are all kinds of versions and replicas out there, with the transparent furniture being ideal for a dining room because it allows the focus to be on the attire and personal style of the diners, and because the unobtrusive profile keeps everything light and airy.

 If you want to create an eclectic, Parisian ambience, go for elaborate vintage chairs contrasted against a solid form table.
-Here, rules are boldly broken by mixing two different kinds of vintage—the antique French chairs juxtaposed with a plastic mid-century Saarinen Tulip table.
+Boldly break the rules by mixing two different kinds of vintage—for instance, antique French chairs juxtaposed with a plastic mid-century Saarinen Tulip table.
 The contrast of forms and materials makes it work.

 Infuse your dining room with kaleidoscopic colour for a boho look, with a crystal chandelier for added oomph.
-When using this much colour, keep the chair style simple with clean lines, to allow the focus to remain on the beautiful colours.
+When using a lot of colour, keep the chair style simple with clean lines, to allow the focus to remain on the beautiful colours.